Chapter 16 – The Problem with Nature

-Given that the analytically-based, deductive West has the advantage of “processing information in a linear manner, that is from top to bottom, it collects a myriad of pieces, lines them up, and arranges them in a logical order before drawing the conclusions,” it is clearly the dominant hemisphere when it comes to articulate, explain, and write down human history (brain.web, 2007).
+Given that the analytically-based, deductive West has the advantage of “processing information in a linear manner, that is from top to bottom, it collects a myriad of pieces, lines them up, and arranges them in a logical order before drawing the conclusions”, it is clearly the dominant hemisphere when it comes to articulate, explain and write down human history. (brain.web, 2007).

-The inductive East, which naturally has got a glimpse of the ‘whole picture,’ is well aware of the job the deductive Western hemisphere is doing inAsiaby deconstructing and manipulating the world and all things:
+The inductive East, which naturally got a glimpse on the ‘whole picture’, is well aware of the job the deductive Western hemisphere is doing inAsiaby deconstructing and manipulating the world and all things:

-The West is linear, sequential, concrete, logical, verbal, and reality-based
+The West is “linear, sequential, concrete, logical, verbal, and reality-based.

-However, the deductive West, which experiences the world as being made up of a myriad of little details, is not aware of the Eastern hemisphere’s goal of striving for a coherent ‘wholeness’ and ‘interconnectedeness’:
+However, the deductive West, which naturally experiences a myriad of little details that make up the world, is not receptive of the job the Eastern hemisphere is doing in striving for a coherent ‘wholeness’ and ‘interconnectiveness’:

-- The East is holistic, random, symbolic, intuitive, non-verbal, and fantasy-oriented
+The East is “holistic, random, symbolic, intuitive, nonverbal, and fantasy-oriented”.

 A similar East-West comparison has been made by Li Dazhao [李大钊] (1888-1927), philosopher and co-founder of the Communist Party of China:

-One is active, while the other is passive, so much for that.
+one is active, while the other is passive, so much for that.

-The East is tranquil; the West is aggressive;
+The East is tranquil, the West is aggressive;

-The East is dependent; the West is independent;
+The East is dependent, the West is independent;

-The East is reserved; the West is advancing;
+The East is reserved, the West is advancing;

-The East is submissive; the West is creative;
+The East is submissive, the West is creative;

-The East is conservative; the West is progressive;
+The East is conservative, the West is progressive;

-The East is intuition; the West is reason;
+The East is intuition, the West is reason;

-The East is spiritual; the West is empirical;
+The East is spiritual, the West is empirical;

-The East is humanistic; the West is scientific;
+The East is humanistic, the West is scientific;

-The East is mind; the West is matter;
+The East is mind, the West is matter;

-The East is spirit; the West is substance;
+The East is spirit, the West is substance;

-The East is inductive; the West is deductive;
+The East is inductive, the West is deductive;

 The East takes man and nature as inseparable parts;